YGGverse/Yoda/README.md

 # Yoda - Browser for [Gemini protocol](https://geminiprotocol.net)

-GTK 4 / Libadwaita client written in Rust
+Privacy-oriented GTK 4 / Libadwaita client written in Rust.

+The term _Privacy-oriented_ means that Yoda complies to the [Gemini protocol specification](https://geminiprotocol.net/docs/protocol-specification.gmi) and excludes third-party connections, that making it safe to use in combination with I2P.
+The Yoda browser also includes useful tools, such as flexible proxy configuration, out of the box for use with mesh networks like Yggdrasil, Mycelium, CJDNS, and others.
+Additionally, it prevents auto-follow redirection to external resources by default, which is not clearly specified at this time.

 > [!IMPORTANT]
 > Project in development, for stable version use [release](https://github.com/YGGverse/Yoda/releases)!